Philip Ball

 Philip Ball (born 1962) is a British science writer.
 For over twenty years he has been an editor of the journal Nature, for which he continues to write regularly.

-He is a regular contributor to Prospect magazine and a columnist for Chemistry World, Nature Materials, and BBC Future.
+He is a contributor to Prospect magazine and a columnist for Chemistry World, Nature Materials, and BBC Future.

 Biography

-Ball holds a degree in chemistry from Oxford and a PhD in physics from the University of Bristol.
+Ball has a degree in chemistry from Oxford and a PhD in physics from the University of Bristol.
 He has also been awarded an honorary Doctor of Letters degree in 2009, again from Bristol.

 Ball's 2004 book Critical Mass: How One Thing Leads to Another won the 2005 Aventis Prize for Science Books.
 It examines a wide range of topics including the business cycle, random walks, phase transitions, bifurcation theory, traffic flow, Zipf's law, Small world phenomenon, catastrophe theory, the Prisoner's dilemma.
 The overall theme is one of applying modern mathematical models to social and economic phenomena.

-In 2011, Ball published The Music Instinct in which he discusses how we make sense of sound and Music and emotion.
-He outlines what is known and still unknown about how music has such an emotional impact, and why it seems indispensable to humanity.
+In 2010, Ball published The Music Instinct in which he discusses how we make sense of sound and music and emotion.
+He outlines what is known and unknown about the emotional impact of music, and why it seems indispensable to humanity.
 He has since argued that music is emotively powerful due to its ability to mimic humans and through setting up expectations in pitch and harmony and then violating them.

 Ball has written a research review on organism-centered evolution.
 He has contributed to publications ranging from New Scientist to The New York Times, The Guardian, the Financial Times, and New Statesman.
 In June 2004 he presented a three-part serial on nanotechnology, Small Worlds, on BBC Radio 4.